unfoldingWord/translationCore/API.md

 translationCore (tC) can be extended by tools using the [tC Tool library](https://github.com/translationCoreApps/tc-tool).

+For a description of how these and additional props are made available within tools see [tC Tool Props](https://github.com/translationCoreApps/tc-tool/blob/master/TOOL_PROPS.md).

 Below is a description of *some* properties inject into tools.

 ## Method Props